| +Home | Museum | Articles | Advertising | Links | EMail Me |

 Desktop printing electronic calculators, made in

-West Germany by Wanderer Werke, AG.
-Nixdorf Computer later
+West Germany by Wanderer Werke, AG and Nixdorf Computer.

 Victor 1800-1721 Scientific Calculator

-The high-end of the Victor 1800-series display calculators.
+The high-end of the Victor 1800-series of display-type

 Scientific functions, including trig and logarithms.
-Panaplex display, 14
+Panaplex display with

 Any Victor 4000-series Programmable Calculator